 Fix Overwatering:

-• Check the soil moisture.
-If it’s soggy stop watering immediately.
+- Check how moist the soil is.
+If it’s soggy the stop watering straightaway.

 Address Underwatering

-If the soil’s bone-dry and your ZZ plant looks wilted with droopy leaves, it’s probably thirsty.
+If the soils very dry and your ZZ plant looks wilted and has droopy leaves it probably needs more water.

 Fix Underwatering: